the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 The necessity for such RSEs arises from the need for special domain specific IT services that are not provided by the central IT services of a university.
 Such a service could be an cluster of compute servers for GPU based machine learning.
 Those RSEs may alternatively provide services that are based on existing IT infrastructure of a university, e.g. provide VMS on hypervisor run by the university.
-Their tasks may involve to operate as an interface between the researchers and the service by taking care of the user management, access permissions and configuration of a service but not the actual maintenance of server.
+Their tasks may involve to operate as an interface between the researchers and the service by taking care of the user management, access permissions, and configuration of a service but not the actual maintenance of server.
 Additionally, teaching other researchers in how to use such specialized services could be part of their responsibility.

 #### Web-Development RSE